NCAR/esds/posts/2024/containerize-visualizations-event.md

 ## Who should attend?

-Anyone interested in creating containers to host Python based interactive visualizations as web servers.
+All UCAR staff interested in creating containers to host Python based interactive visualizations as web servers.